System templates

 Funds (asset class funds)

-Four templates targeting pooled investment vehicles backed by the fund base asset type.
+Four templates cover pooled investment vehicles backed by the fund base asset type.
 See Funds use case for the operating model.

 | Template ID | Display name | Required features |